ishanupadhye/ishanupadhye/README.md

 Generation of congestion and DRC datasets using Cadence Innovus for machine learning driven early-stage physical verification.

-### 📡 Design & Implementation of Variable Gain Amplifier (VGA) (180 nm Technology)

-Analog CMOS design, simulation and performance analysis of a Variable Gain Amplifier using 180 nm technology.

 ### ⚡ Design of Circuit Implementing Pre-Charge Evaluation Logic using Dynamic CMOS Logic

 Implementation and analysis of high-speed Dynamic CMOS logic with pre-charge and evaluation phases.